The other 38 hours are not so glamorous

 “My initial successes came from hobnobbing, meeting people, getting involved in writer/publisher organizations, and going to conferences.”

 – Karen Misuraca

-And it’s going to take a lot of grinding away before a big payoff.
+It’s going to take a lot of grinding away before a big payoff

 “It took me two years of almost full-time work to develop a writing career that paid the bills.
-That was back in biblical times when internet monetization didn’t really exist, so it can be done more quickly now.
-But still, give it time and be patient.”
+Give it time and be patient.”

 – Nora Dunn

 “I started early, I didn’t put ads or sponsored content on my site, I didn’t quit, I didn’t listen to everyone and their mother who told me my articles were too long ;)”

 Travel Writing is a whole different game than it was in the mid-1990s when I started out.
 It requires a wider variety of skills, more balls to juggle, and some content marketing skills you never had to employ in the print-only days.
 The good news is, there’s a lot more upside for those who get the mix right.

 If you want to speed up the timeline and get clear steps to go pro as a writer/blogger, keep an eye on Travel Writing Overdrive site.
 It’s only open three times per year, so get on the notification list for updates.